 5. Reflect and learn

 The power of learning is in the integration afterwards, not the learning itself.
-Periodically taking a step back to see the progress made allows you to re-align and ingrain the change into your conscious mind and daily habits.
+Periodically taking a step back to see progress allows you to re-align and ingrain the change into your conscious mind and daily habits.

 What did you achieve?
 What have you learned?
 Also, what worked?
 What didn’t work, and how can we change it?
 Are our vision of a culture still valid?